hapax/hapax.github.io/assets/bhqc.md

 	</div>
 	</figure>

-The question is: what happens to the information it was storing?
+But if the black hole disappears, it's natural to ask what happens to the information it was storing.
-Hawking's calculations suggest that the glow of the black hole is essentially *random*, a noisy, uninformative radiance like the light from a hot coal or an incandenscent light bulb.
+Hawking's calculation suggests that the glow of the black hole is essentially *random*, a noisy, uninformative radiance like the light from a hot coal or an incandenscent light bulb.
 In Hawking's view, when black holes form, they trap information behind